grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/work-with-backend.md

 ---
-id: backend
+id: work-with-backend
-title: Backend
+title: Work with the backend
 sidebar_position: 2
 ---

 Develop backend components for a Grafana plugin in [Go](https://go.dev/).
-The following commands are frequently used to manage Go during plugin development:
+The following commands are frequently used during backend plugin development:

 ## Update the Go SDK

-To keep the [Grafana plugin SDK for Go](../introduction/grafana-plugin-sdk-for-go.md) up to date:
+To keep the [Grafana plugin SDK for Go](../../introduction/grafana-plugin-sdk-for-go) up to date:

 ```bash
 go get -u github.com/grafana/grafana-plugin-sdk-go